On the Universality of Energy Extraction from Black Hole Spacetimes: Introduction

-where the horizon angular frequency $\OmegaH:=ac/(2r_{\rm H})$ for Kerr BHs \cite{bz77,mck04,tch10a}.
-The constant $k$ depends on the parabolicity of the poloidal magnetic field ($k=0.054$ for near-monopolar or purely radial magnetic fields and $0.044$ for parabolic fields).
-Hereafter, we assume natural units $G=c=1$ for our calculations, with the characteristic length- and time-scales given by the BH mass $M$.

 General-relativistic magnetohydrodynamics (GRMHD) simulations have been instrumental in shaping our understanding of BH accretion physics, steadily growing in popularity due to their ability to describe the spatio-temporal evolution of the complex gas and magnetic field dynamics for a wide variety of accreting systems.
-In this work, we begin with a hydrodynamic torus of weakly magnetised gas, and then introduce a perturbation in the gas properties to trigger disk instabilities and finally, accretion onto the central BH.
-As time evolves, three distinct regions develop: a dense equatorial accretion flow with turbulent magnetic fields, a gas-rich, slow-moving wind outflowing from the disk and a near-vacuum, relativistic jet in the direction of the BH spin axis.
-Of these three structures, the jet is closest to the BZ solution that assumed force-free (or effectively, vacuum) electrodynamics.
+In this work, we begin with a hydrodynamic torus of weakly magnetized gas, and then introduce a perturbation in the gas properties to trigger disk instabilities and finally, accretion onto the central BH.

+As time evolves, three distinct regions develop: a dense equatorial accretion flow with turbulent magnetic fields, a gas-rich, slow-moving wind flowing out from the disk and a near-vacuum jet, filled with helical magnetic fields, moving out with relativistic speeds in the direction of the BH spin axis.
+Of these three structures, the jet is closest to the BZ solution that assumes force-free electrodynamics.
 Thus, we expect that BHs where the jet dominates the total power output should, in principle, match the BZ expectation.
+Figure~\ref{fig:visual} (upper panel) presents a visualization of a BH accretion disk and its large-scale jet.
+The bottom panel shows our expected observed image of the same jet, exhibiting distinct helical features and hints of limb-brightening in the 86 GHz jet, and the horizon-scale photon ring at 230 GHz, a prediction of BH frame-dragging.